rust-lang/rust/doc/rust.md

 call_expr : expr paren_expr_list ;
 ~~~~~~~~

-A _call expression_ invokes a function, providing a tuple of input slots
+A _call expression_ invokes a function, providing zero or more input slots and
-and a reference slot to serve as the function's output, bound to the
+an optional reference slot to serve as the function's output, bound to the
 `lval` on the right hand side of the call.
-If the function eventually
+If the function eventually returns,
-returns, then the expression completes.
+then the expression completes.

 A call expression statically requires that the precondition declared in the
 callee's signature is satisfied by the expression prestate.
 In this way,